Whether Governor's recommendation to give D-Lit to Kovind rejected by Ker govt, asks Chennithala | Education

 Whether Governor's recommendation to give D-Lit to Kovind rejected by Ker govt, asks Chennithala

-Thiruvananthapuram, Dec 31 PTI Senior Congress leader Ramesh Chennithala on Friday sought to know whether Governor Arif Mohammed Khan had recommended to confer Kerala Universitys honorary D.Lit to President Ram Nath Kovind and whether it was rejected by its vice chancellor as per the direction of the Left government in the state.
+Adding Ministers quotes Thiruvananthapuram, Dec 31 PTI Senior Congress leader Ramesh Chennithala on Friday sought to know whether Governor Arif Mohammed Khan had recommended to confer Kerala Universitys honorary D.Lit on President Ram Nath Kovind and whether it was rejected by its vice chancellor as per the direction of the Left government in the state.

 - Country: